Evaluating Our Work

 Immediately after a project, we begin measuring how equipped people feel to engage across difference.
 We ask people to set goals and articulate clear next steps to apply what they’ve learned.
 In the long term, we measure perceived shifts in communication patterns within the community and resilience, defined as the capacity of a community to remain invested in one another in moments that threaten the identities of one or more groups.

 We begin to see improvement in trust and belonging immediately after dialogue and continue to measure the growth and healthiness of relationships over time.

 The full downloadable PDF goes into more depth on each of these categories.
 Information provided includes details on how we measure each category of impact and the questions we ask to measure each category (or domain).

-Several years of evaluations have produced an initial set of high-level findings related to the impact and outcomes of Essential Partners projects.
+Several years of research and evaluation have produced an initial set of high-level findings related to the impact and outcomes of Essential Partners projects.

 Immediately after a project is completed, more than 90% of participants report one or more of the following shifts in their own outlooks and attitudes:

 - Increased respect and appreciation for one another